1981 European Amateur Team Championship: Format

 Each team consisted of five or six players, playing two rounds of stroke-play over two days, counting the five best scores each day for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke play.
-The first placed team were drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
+The first placed team were drawn to play the quarter-final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
 Teams were allowed to use six players during the team matches, selecting four of them in the two morning foursome games and five players in to the afternoon single games.
 Games all square at the 18th hole were declared halved, if the team match was already decided.

-The eight teams placed 9–16 in the qualification stroke-play formed flight B, to play similar knock-out play, and the three teams placed 17–19 formed flight C, to play all against each other, to decide their final positions.
+The eight teams placed 9–16 in the qualification stroke-play formed flight B, to play similar knock-out play, and the three teams placed 17–19 formed flight C, to all play against each other, to decide their final positions.